 — Geraldine Walther, viola, Takács Quartet

 As a violinist Gabriel has toured with Philharmonia Hungarica conducted by Yehudi Menuhin.
-He has performed with the Downeast Chamber Orchestra as principal and soloist, been winner and soloist of the Binghamton Symphony Concerto Competition, performed with the Ravinia Festival Orchestra, City Musick, Symphony II, as well as Frank Sinatra’s midwest orchestra.
+He has performed with the Downeast Chamber Orchestra as principal and soloist, been winner and soloist of the Binghamton Symphony Concerto Competition, performed with the Ravinia Festival Orchestra, City Musick, Symphony II, the Charleston Symphony Orchestra, as well as Frank Sinatra’s midwest orchestra.
 He attended the Manhattan School of Music and Indiana University where he studied with Ramy Shevalov, Burton Kaplan, James Buswell III, Yuval Yaron, and Henryk Kowalski.

 “I am passionate about people getting instruments and bows that enrich their performing lives and are good investments.”

-— Gabriel Ben-Dashan
+— Gabrial Ben-Dashan